 Material Considerations for Cable Connections

 Cable entry design also depends on the enclosure material.
-For stainless steel enclosures, thread durability and sealing performance can be susceptible to damage, especially when paired with harder materials like stainless steel fittings.
+For stainless steel enclosures, threads and sealing surfaces can be susceptible to damage, especially when paired with harder materials like stainless steel fittings.
 Using the correct sealants and installation practices helps maintain long-term sealing performance, especially when sealing systems are expected to perform under sustained pressure.

 Long-Term Sealing Performance